redigebretsi/semanticwebfinalproject/README.md

 ## 2. Web development for Lyon City Guide in bicycleSharingStations Project Folder

 * Contains REST API to query RDF data from triple store in CityGuideService.java file.
-* In our interface we have 3 tabs:
+* In our Bootstrap interface we have 3 tabs:
 ### 1.Home Page- Static Data
 *  Available Choices
 1. We can view available Hospitals